jpoetker/mlbrowser/README.md

 This is the respository for the mlbrowser that has been developed by [Metrological](http://www.metrological.com).
 It can be used with the buildroot fork at https://github.com/albertd/buildroot-rpi or its fork https://github.com/msieben/buildroot-rpi.git.

-You can add this package to your own fork of buildroot by adding the Config.in and mlbrowser.mk files.

 The mlbrowser is a Qt port WebKit 1 based browser with support for the remote WebInspector.

+You can add the mlbrowser  package to your own fork of buildroot by adding the Config.in and mlbrowser.mk files.

 *Config.in*